-My usual office hours are 9 am to 5:30 pm, Monday to Friday and appointments are needed.
-Much notarial work is urgent and I will try and schedule appointments at short notice where possible.
+My normal working hours are 9 am to 5 pm, Monday to Friday.
+Appointments are always needed.
+I see most clients at my home in Gosforth.
+Much notarial work is urgent and I try and schedule appointments at short notice where possible.

 Why are you seeing a Notary?

 In many countries, legal documents only acquire the necessary status when they have been signed before a notary public who authenticates their contents and verifies the identity, capacity and will of the person signing.
 Such documents include contracts, land conveyances, powers of attorney, wills and corporate documents.
 The notary issues a notarial certificate, either attached to the document or on the document itself, signed by the notary and impressed with the notary’s seal.

 Seeing a Notary

 Preparations Where possible, I try to complete a notarial assignment in one appointment.
 To help achieve this, please send the document(s) to be notarised and any instructions you have been given to me by email in good time.
 I will expect the document to have all blank spaces completed before the appointment, but it must not be signed.